 WorkSafe has inspectors who are responsible for enforcing health and safety legislation (Acts and Regulations).
 They have powers to enter, inspect and examine work-places, to conduct examinations and enquiries.
 They can take samples and photographs, and can require that the work place is left undisturbed after an incident and interview any one at the work-place.

-Inspectors may issue Improvement or Prohibition notices.
+Inspectors may issue

-An Improvement notice is a written direction requiring a person to fix a health and safety problem in the work-place, within an agreed period of time.
+Improvement notice is a written direction requiring a person to fix a health and safety problem in the work-place, within an agreed period of time.

-A Prohibition notice is a written direction that stops at once any activity where the inspector thinks someone may be at risk of immediate and serious harm.
+Prohibition notice is a written direction that stops at once any activity where the inspector thinks someone may be at risk of immediate and serious harm.

-The Occupational Health and Safty Act 2004 requires employers, employees and their health and safety representatives to attempt to resolve health and safety issues at work.
+Occupational Health and Safty Act 2004 requires employers, employees and their health and safety representatives to attempt to resolve health and safety issues at work.

 If you are working on a task you believe is unsafe or unhealthy, you should first talk to your supervisor and health and safety representative about the problem.
 If the issue cannot be resolved on the spot, they should then go to the employer whose responsibility it is to assess and control any risk.
 Together, you should agree on ways to resolve the problem.